sandeepnkulkarni/kubernetes-tutorials/_posts/2020-06-17-single-node-k8s-ubuntu-gcp-kubeadm.md

 date: 2020-06-07 11:00:00 +0530
 ---

-# Create single node Kubernetes cluster on Ubuntu using kubeadm on Google Cloud Platform (GCP)
+In this tutorial, we will try to create single node Kubernetes cluster on Ubuntu using kubeadm on Google Cloud Platform (GCP).

-This tutorial assumes you have access to the [Google Cloud Platform](https://cloud.google.com).
+I will assume you have basic understanding of Docker, Kubernetes and have access to the [Google Cloud Platform](https://cloud.google.com).

 ## Google Cloud Platform SDK